AnggaR96s/Reforestation/README.md

-## Did you hear the joke about the wandering nun?
-She was a roman catholic.
+## How do the trees get on the internet?
+They log on.